arangodb/spring-boot-starter/demo/README.md

 GeoPage<Location> findByLocationNear(Point location,Pageable pageable);
 ```

-In this example we search for locations sorted by distance to a given point which match the coordinates of Winterfell.
+In this example, we search for locations sorted by distance to a given point which match the coordinates of Winterfell.
 We use pagination to split the results in pages of five locations.

 ```java